Contributing Gear Editor

 Lightweight Fleece

-Lightweight fleece jackets tend to more breathable, thinner, pack down smaller, and are great for layering.
+Lightweight fleece jackets tend to be thinner and more breathable, pack down smaller, and are great for layering.
 Lightweight fleece jackets are a good pick for hiking or traveling, especially backpacking when every ounce counts.
 The downside of lightweight fleeces is that they aren’t as warm, making them less suitable for extra chilly wintertime activities.
+Our favorite lightweight fleece jackets include the Patagonia R1 Air Full-Zip Hoody and the Rab Evolute Hoody.

 Heavyweight Fleece

 Heavyweight fleece jackets are specifically designed for cold weather.
 Heavyweight fleeces are bulkier and less breathable, but they are great for when the temperatures get low.
-They also are a good option to layer over base layers.
-Finally, midweight fleeces offer a warmth-to-weight compromise between lightweight and heavyweight fleece jackets.
+They also are a good option as an outer layer over base layers.
+Typicallly you wouldn’t wear a heavyweight fleece as a midlayer (because the bulkiness isn’t usually worth the trade-off, in the case of very cold weather, we opt for a puffer jacket midlayer).
+That said, we love heavyweight fleece for casual use and staying cozy, none we tested can compete with the Fjallraven Vardag Pile Fleece Jacket.

 a man holding a mountain bike